 Preservation is part of our DNA.
 From our master’s program to the osmosis into all areas of design, historic preservation serves as a mainstay of our pedagogy.
-We embrace the idea that the Reynolds Building can become one of the most significant preservation and adaptive reuse projects on campus and in the Commonwealth — a working model of preservation that translates to a formidable teaching moment for our students.
-With its storied past and substantial physical space, Reynolds can become a flagship building that not only champions adaptive reuse but will serve as a venue for greater faculty research, public symposia and an exemplary champion of Lexington’s historic preservation efforts.
+We embrace the idea that the former Reynolds Building is one of the most significant adaptive reuse projects on campus and in the Commonwealth — a working model that translates to a formidable teaching moment for students.
+The open volume of the former Reynolds tobacco warehouse provides a space for multidimensional, cross-disciplinary education and preparation for real-world issues: global, national and within Kentucky.
+It will serve as a pinnacle of engagement within the city of Lexington.

 Studio Gang | Design Architect

 K. Norman Berry Associates Architects, PLLC | Architect of Record

 Turner Construction Company | General Contractors